 Data Mining Techniques I

-Supervised data mining techniques for analyzing large and high dimensional data.
-Topics include data mining strategy, data processing, predictive modeling techniques, model assessment and comparison.
-This course has been approved for offering in a distance learning format.
+Data mining techniques for analyzing large and high dimensional data.
+Topics include data mining strategy, exploratory analysis, predictive modeling techniques, model assessment and comparison.
+This course may be offered in an online or hybrid format.
 Prerequisites: STA 580 or graduate standing.